 The Yeti 400 is the 428Wh lithium portable power station that makes up the power storage and output element of this kit and allows you to power up to 7 devices at once (39,600mAh at 10.8V/119,000 at 3.6V).

-This kit is designed for low power users who are looking for solar power solution that’s both lightweight and portable, and that can quickly kick into action if the grid goes down.
-What this means in practice is that this solar generator kit is going to be ideal for charging most small devices and will have no problem powering phones, tablets, laptops, cameras as well as small household appliances and lights.
+This solar generator kit is designed for low power users who are looking for solar power solution that’s both lightweight and portable, and that can quickly kick into action if the grid goes down.
+What this means in practice is that this portable solar generator setup is going to be ideal for charging most small devices and will have no problem powering phones, tablets, laptops, cameras as well as small household appliances and lights.

 In terms of performance and feature set, the Yeti 400 power plant utilizes a continuous 300W, 1200W surge pure-sine wave inverter and includes 2.4A USB ports and 120W 12V ports for output to a range of compatible electrical devices and appliances.